g-tramonti/POSA-Optima/README.md

 Use master_base-case.R to run the model.
 Depending on the CPU of your computer, the POSA might take several minutes to complete.

-Due to confidentiality, the patient data necessary to populate the model is not available.
-Refer to the Patient Variable Specification document for the type of data needed to run the model correctly.
+Please note: the model requires a dataset to run, which is currently not available in the public domain.
+Please get in touch if you would like to use this.

 The code is part of the supporting documentation for:
 "Probabilistic One-way Sensitivity Analysis with Multiple Comparators: The Conditional Net Benefit Frontier"